vishal-1344/vishal-1344/README.md

 A lightweight, inference-time control mechanism that treats diffusion sampling as a **dynamical system** and stabilizes it using *intrinsic* trajectory signals.

 - Introduces a **latent jerk signal** (angular acceleration of update directions) as an early-warning indicator of structural collapse
-- Uses **bounded guidance damping with gain scheduling and refractory control** to prevent runaway instability
+- Uses **bounded guidance damping** with **gain scheduling** and **refractory control** to prevent runaway instability
-- Achieves large gains in survival under extreme guidance and adversarial prompts **without retraining or added decoding cost**
+- Achieves large gains in survival under extreme guidance and adversarial prompts without retraining or added decoding cost
-- Demonstrates that **instability is preceded by directional inconsistency**, not just large update magnitude
+- Demonstrates that instability is preceded by directional inconsistency, not just large update magnitude

 This work positions diffusion inference as a **regulated dynamical process**, rather than a fixed numerical procedure, and shows how internal “proprioceptive” signals can enable robust, low-cost control.